 Conforming implementations MUST be able to support the dNSName, directoryName, uniformResourceIdentifier, and iPAddress options.
-This is compatible with the GeneralName requirements in [PKIXPROF] (mainly in section 4.2.1.7).
+This is compatible with the GeneralName requirements in [PKIXPROF] (mainly in Section 4.2.1.6).
+Implementations SHOULD also support the SRVName, as defined in [X509-SRV].